Itangalo/Bot-Playtesting-Toolkit/README.md

 Check out [the wiki](https://github.com/Itangalo/Bot-Playtesting-Toolkit/wiki).

 BPT is under development.
 To be sure to be notified about new stuff, either subscribe to this repository here on GitHub or follow [my blog](https://creatingboardgames.wordpress.com/).

+## Open source

+The Bot Playtesting Toolkit is an open source project.
+This means that the code is free to use, study, share and improve (and that the code must be passed on under the same conditions).
+It also means that you are very welcome to join in developing the toolkit.
+There is an [issue queue](https://github.com/Itangalo/Bot-Playtesting-Toolkit/issues) for the Bot Playtesting Toolkit.
+You can contribute to the project by posting ideas and suggestions there, or discuss ideas that have already been posted.
+The issue queue is also used for reporting and tracking bugs – feel free to suggest code improvements too.